 The Full-Time program (MBA, MMM, MBAi, JDMBA, MDMBA) is designed to be a rigorous, residential program in which students' primary focus is their MBA coursework.
 Thus, Full-Time students are discouraged from pursuing outside employment while classes are in session.
 Further, work and internship-related conflicts are not excuses for absences or requests for extensions.
-Students are encouraged to obtain the advice of the Career Management Center and Academic Services prior to committing to nonacademic pursuits.
+Students should obtain the advice of the Career Management Center, Academic Experience and Kellogg International Student Services for CPT/OPT implications prior to committing to nonacademic pursuits.